Italy luxury yacht charter

 The island of Sardinia is a superyacht magnet and its famous Costa Smeralda attracts the yachting elite every summer.
 Mixing Michelin restaurants and five-star hotels with kaleidoscopic bays, sublime beaches and celebrity haunts such as Porto Cervo, Sardinia is one of the hottest charter destinations in Europe.

 Charters in the Tuscan archipelago are equally bewitching, with the islands of Elba, Gorgona, Capraia, Montecristo, Giglio and Giannutri home to pristine shores, stunning coves and charming villages steeped in history.
-The islands form a convenient stepping stone between the Tuscan coastline and Corsica, allowing charterers to combine the delights of Italy and the French island on charter.
+The islands form a convenient stepping stone between the coastline of Tuscany and Corsica, allowing charterers to combine the delights of Italy and the French island in on trip.

-Further north the pearls of the Ligurian coastline, the UNESCO protected Cinque Terre exude a romantic, old Hollywood glamour.
-The picture-perfect towns of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore cling to the cliffs, while Portofino is a must-visit.
+Further north the pearls of the Ligurian coastline, the UNESCO protected Cinque Terre, comprise the picture-perfect towns of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore cling to the cliffs, while romantic Portofino is a must-visit.

 The mainland has a host of international airports that handle commercial and private aircraft including those in Naples, Rome and Pisa.